zui125/ML4ME_Textbook/README.md

 ---

-## 🎉 You're Ready!
+## Setup Complete

-**Congratulations!** You now have a complete machine learning environment set up.
+You now have a complete machine learning environment set up.
 You can:

-- ✅ Read the interactive textbook
+- Read the interactive textbook
-- ✅ Run all the example notebooks
+- Run all the example notebooks
-- ✅ Complete the problem sets
+- Complete the problem sets
-- ✅ Start your own ML projects
+- Start your own ML projects

-**Happy learning!** 🚀

 ---